-With the child-proof locks engaged, the rear doors cannot be opened from inside the vehicle, thereby avoiding the risk of a door being opened accidentally while the vehicle is moving.
+With the locks engaged, the rear doors cannot be opened from inside the vehicle, thereby reducing the risk of a door being opened accidentally while the vehicle is moving.

+Taildoor (if fitted)

-Rear door - (if fitted) From outside, use the key to lock and unlock.
+From outside, use the door key to lock and unlock the taildoor.
 From inside and with the door closed, push the locking button up to lock and down to unlock (as illustration).